 Model-checking algorithms can be used to verify requirements of a model formally and automatically.
-Several model checkers as (Berthomieu et al., 2004; Holzmann, 1997; Larsen et al., 1997), have been developed to help the verification of concurrent asynchronous systems.
-It is well known that an important issue that limits the application of model checking techniques in industrial software projects is the combinatorial explosion problem (Clarke et al., 1986; Holzmann & Peled, 1994; Park & Kwon, 2006).
+Several model checkers as [Hol97], [LPY97], [BRV04], have been developed to help the verification of concurrent asynchronous systems.
+It is well known that an important issue that limits the application of model checking techniques in industrial software projects is the combinatorial explosion problem [CES86], [HP94], [PK06].
 Because of the internal complexity of developed software, model checking of requirements over the system behavioral models could lead to an unmanageable state space.

-The approach described in this chapter presents an exploratory work to provide solutions to the problems mentioned above.
+The approach described in this article presents an exploratory work to provide solutions to the problems mentioned above.
 It is based on two joint ideas: first, to reduce behaviors system to be validated during model-checking and secondly, help the user to specify the formal properties to check.
-For this, we propose to specify the behavior of the entities that compose the system environment.
-These entities interact with the system.
-Their behaviors are described by use cases (scenarios) called here contexts.
+For this, we propose to specify the behavior of the entities that compose the system environment These entities interact with the system.
+These behaviors are described by use cases (scenarios) called here contexts.
 They describe how the environment interacts with the system.
 Each context corresponds to an operational phase identified as system initialization, reconfiguration, graceful degradation, etc..
 In addition, each context is associated with a set of properties to check.
-The aim is to guide the model-checker to focus on a restriction of the system behavior for verification of specific properties instead on exploring the global system automaton.
+The aim is to guide the model-checker to focus instead on exploring the global automaton but a restriction of the latter relevant for verification of specific properties.

-In this chapter, we describe the formalism called CDL (Context Description Language), such as DSL1.
+In this paper, we describe the formalism, such as DSL1 called CDL (Context Description Language).
 This language serves to support our approach to reduce the state space.
 We report a feedback on several case studies industrial field of aeronautics, which was conducted in close collaboration with engineers in the field.

-This chapter is organized as follows: Section 2 presents related work on the techniques to improve model checking by state reduction and property specification.
-Section 3 presents the principles of our approach for context aware formal verification.
-Section 4 describes the CDL language for context specification.
-Our toolset used for the experiments is presented section 5.
-In Section 6, we give results of industrial case studies.
-Section 7 discusses our approach and presents future work.
+This paper is organized as follows: Section II presents the techniques to improve model checking by state reduction.
+Section III presents the principles of our approach for context aware formal verification.
+Section IV describes the CDL language for contexts specification.
+Section V presents our tool used for the experiments.
+In Section VI we give the selected results of an industrial case study.
+Section VII discusses our approach and presents future work.